restatedev/examples/python/patterns-use-cases/README.md

 ```shell
 curl localhost:8080/package-tracker/package1/getPackageInfo
 ```
-or via the CLI: `restate kv get PackageTracker package1`
+or via the CLI: `restate kv get package-tracker package1`

 You can see how the state was enriched by the initial RPC event and the subsequent Kafka events: